spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 ```

 ### IStageTypeConfig
-`IStageTypeConfig` is how Spinnaker Stages are defined.
-There are only a few required [options](https://github.com/spinnaker/deck/blob/abac63ce5c88b809fcf5ed1509136fe96489a051/app/scripts/modules/core/src/domain/IStageTypeConfig.ts) for configuring a Stage.
+Define Spinnaker Stages with IStageTypeConfig.
+Required [options:](https://github.com/spinnaker/deck/blob/abac63ce5c88b809fcf5ed1509136fe96489a051/app/scripts/modules/core/src/domain/IStageTypeConfig.ts)
 1. label -> The name of the Stage
 2. description -> Long form that describes what the Stage actually does
 3. key -> A unique name for the Stage
-4. component -> The React component that will be rendered to the user
+4. component -> The rendered React component

 ### IStageConfigProps
-`IStageConfigProps` are the properties passed to all Spinnaker Stages.
-For a complete list of what is available for `IStageConfigProps`, please check [IStageConfigProps.ts](https://github.com/spinnaker/deck/blob/master/app/scripts/modules/core/src/pipeline/config/stages/common/IStageConfigProps.ts).
-The method `updateStageField` is what is used to add the `maxWaitTime` to the stage.
-This method takes a JSON object.
+`IStageConfigProps` defines properties passed to all Spinnaker Stages.
+See [IStageConfigProps.ts](https://github.com/spinnaker/deck/blob/master/app/scripts/modules/core/src/pipeline/config/stages/common/IStageConfigProps.ts) for a complete list of properties.
+Pass a JSON object to the `updateStageField` method to add the `maxWaitTime` to the Stage.

 ### RandomWaitStage
 This method returns [JSX](https://reactjs.org/docs/introducing-jsx.html) that gets displayed to the plugin user.

 ### How Spinnaker Loads The Plugin
-Each plugin has to `export` an object named `plugin`.
-Currently only Stages can be added to this object.
-When Spinnaker starts up it will look at `plugin.stages` and add each stage that is defined to the stage registry.
+Each plugin must export an object named `plugin`.
+You can only add Stages to this object.
+At startup, Spinnaker looks at `plugin.stages` and adds each defined Stage to the Stage Registry.

 # Writing The Plugin Manifest